druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 Every new generation of media and tech since TV seems to make us dumber.
 How do we break the cycle and harness AI that makes us smarter, by helping us sort through the glut of information and misinformation and bullshit?

-ChatGPT can generate infinite 'truthy' bullshit at near-zero cost, including 'deepfake' audio and video.
+Generative AI can manufacture infinite 'truthy' bullshit at near-zero cost, including 'deepfake' audio and video.
 And then it can potentially further train itself of the ones that go viral, concentrating fake 'truth' deep in our information infrastructure and knowledge frameworks.
 The singularity might be a singularity of bullshit.

 How do we engineer our knowledge ecosystem to disrupt bullshit instead of perpetuating and maginifying it, and further intensifying the acid bath our ever-shorter attention spans soak in?
 How do we deal with deepfakes, misinformation, and other forms of AI-assisted fraud and bullshit?

-First let's talk about what ChatGPT currently knows, and how it might evolve.
-Then let's explore the nature of human bullshit and its ecosystem, and what humans know vs. what we think we know.
+First let's explore what ChatGPT currently knows, and how it might evolve.
+Then let's think about the nature of human bullshit and its ecosystem, and what humans know vs. what we think we know.
 Finally, let's discuss some takeaways and possible policies.

 ### ChatGPT and bullshit